18 Days Birding Tour with Gorilla Trekking

 PRICE INCLUDES

-• Round Trip Airport Transfers (pick up and drop off)
+• Round Trip Airport Transfers (pick-up and drop-off)

-• Private transportation in a 4×4 Safari Cars
+• Private Transportation in 4×4 Safari Cars

-• Meals specified on a Full Board basis
+• Meals Specified on a Full Board basis

-• Accommodation with ensuite facility
+• Accommodation with Ensuite Facilities

-• Applicable Park entrance & activities Fees
+• Applicable Park Entrance and Activities Fees

-• English speaking professional Driver-Guide
+• English Speaking Professional Driver-Guide

-• Chimpanzee Trekking Permit Fees (Optional)
+• Chimpanzee Tracking Permit Fees

-• Gorilla Trekking Permit Fees (Optional)
+• Gorilla Trekking Permit Fees

 • All Taxes